 I called the idea “austerities and celebrations.”
 It owes a lot to Dan Millman, Thich Nhat Hanh, Tom Callos and Ray Bradbury, plus NaNoWriMo and Movember.
-This will be my fourth year I’ve been doing them.
+This will be the fourth year I’ve been doing them.
 By coincidence, the VOLT planner (called the SPARK planner last year) has a similar idea baked right into its structure and presentation.
 I want to challenge each of you to try these in the coming year.
 It works like this

 Choose a month.
 This month.
 Next month.
 Stop doing something for the whole month.
 What you stop doing really depends on your goals.
 You can do it to quit a habit you’ve meant to.
 Or to experiment with quitting a habit you’re not sure is good or bad for your life.
 Or to simplify your social calendar.
 Or anything else.
 A few of the things I’ve cut out during austerity months includes:

 - Answering phone calls in real time

 - Screen time without somebody else participating with me